vicjones-dotcom/vicjones-dotcom/README.md

 I'm Victoria Jones.
 - 😄 Pronouns: (she/they)
 - 💻Junior Web Developer.
-- 💪I am currently on an intensive full stack course with _nology.
+- 💪I have recently graduated from an intensive full stack course with _nology.
 - 📫 How to reach me: jonesvictoria077@gmail.com